TedHusted/awake/awake.md/awake.md

 “That must be difficult.”

 “I do like the chair.
 It practically drives itself.
-There are almost as many safety features as a car.
-I can still use the link whenever I want, just not too much.”
+It has more safety features than our car. — I can still use the link whenever I want.
+Just not too much.”

-“My older sibling can’t tolerate any type of brain computer interface at all,” says Heather.
-“Sometimes I feel frustrated by all of the regulations that require non-link options.
+“My older sibling can’t tolerate any type of brain computer interface,” says Heather.
+“Sometimes I feel frustrated by all of the guidelines that recommend  non-link options.
 Then I think of Gage.”

 Tessa asks Heather, “How is your day job at the YMCA doing?
 I see your ‘All In’ spots come up on my Pulse health hub almost every day.”